materialdigital/pmd-ckan/README.md

     cd ckan-docker-compose
     ```

-3. create a .env file, use (example.env)[config/example.env] as template
+3. create a .env file, use (example.env)[config/example.env] as a template

-    **all varaibles starting with CKANEXT__ will be translated to the ckan.ini removing CKANINI__, replacing __ with . and puting the name to lowercase**
+    **all variables starting with CKANEXT__ will be translated to the ckan.ini removing CKANINI__, replacing "__" with "."  and putting the name to lowercase**
     examples:
     CKANINI__CSVTOCSVW__FORMATS -> csvtocsvw.formats
     CKANINI__CSVTOCSVW__SSL_VERIFY -> csvtocsvw.ssl_verify

 5. replace all values in <> braces
 6. change the admin user and passwd of the fuseki instance by changing the line admin=admin
-7. make changes accourding to your ssl or proxy configuration in [config/nginx/default.template](config/nginx/default.template)
+7. make changes according to your ssl or proxy configuration in [config/nginx/default.template](config/nginx/default.template)
-8. replace line admin=admin in **[config/fuseki/shiro.ini](config/fuseki/shiro.ini)** by the values you set in your .env for **CKANINI__CKANEXT__FUSEKI__USERNAME** and **CKANINI__CKANEXT__FUSEKI__PASSWORD**
+8. replace the line admin=admin in **[config/fuseki/shiro.ini](config/fuseki/shiro.ini)** by the values you set in your .env for **CKANINI__CKANEXT__FUSEKI__USERNAME** and **CKANINI__CKANEXT__FUSEKI__PASSWORD**
-9. Run the docker compose stack, it wil pull and build the neccessary containers
+9. Run the docker compose stack, it will pull and build the necessary containers
     ```bash
     docker-compose up
     ```
-10. After first seccessful startup login into ckan with the admin password you defined in your .env
+10. After first successful startup, login into ckan with the admin password you defined in your .env

-11. **create a api token for the supervisor background tasks** at /user/<ckan_admin_user>/api-tokens, and paste it into your .env file at BACKGROUNDJOBS_API_TOKEN
+11. **create an API token for the supervisor background tasks** at /user/<ckan_admin_user>/api-tokens, and paste it into your .env file at BACKGROUNDJOBS_API_TOKEN

-12. restart the dockercompose stack in detached mode
+12. restart the docker compose stack in detached mode
     ```bash
     docker-compose down
     docker-compose up -d